0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/production-node.md

     ZKEVM_CONFIG_DIR=./path_to_config
     ```

 2. Download and extract the artifacts.
 Note that you may need to [install unzip](https://formulae.brew.sh/formula/unzip) before running this command.
-Also, unlike the mainnet and the Goerli testnet that use the latest version, Cardona testnet uses a specific version.
+Also, the mainnet uses the latest version, and Cardona testnet uses a specific version.

     So use the next `curl` command specifically for Cardona, which uses version v0.6.3.